Intus Healthcare’s writers, customer service team, and sleep experts review and ensure this information is accurate.

 The SoClean is not a cheap fix.
 However, we offer the UK’s lowest price and a 30-day money-back guarantee, so you can see if it solves your problem.

 Regularly sanitising your CPAP mask can prevent wear and tear, so you don’t have to replace your CPAP mask parts so often.
+Another option to keep your mask clean is using CPAP mask wipes; we offer these in citrus and unscented, which are suitable for sensitive skin.

 Why does my CPAP mask give me a rash?